Gandharv30/kafka/README.md

     ```sh
     kafka-topics.sh --bootstrap-server localhost:9092 --create --topic test --partitions 1 --replication-factor 1 --config cleanup.policy=compact
     ```
+    - `--config <name=value>`: Sets a topic-level configuration property.
 - `--if-not-exists`: Only create the topic if it does not already exist.
     ```sh
     kafka-topics.sh --bootstrap-server localhost:9092 --create --topic test --partitions 1 --replication-factor 1 --if-not-exists
     ```
+    - `--if-not-exists`: Ensures the topic is created only if it does not already exist.

 ### Delete Kafka topic:
 ```sh